istio/istio.io/content/en/news/releases/1.7.x/announcing-1.7/_index.md

 You can [delay the application start until after the sidecar is started](https://medium.com/@marko.luksa/delaying-application-start-until-sidecar-is-ready-2ec2d21a7b74).
-This increases the reliability for deployments where the application needs to access resources via its proxy, immediately upon its boot.
+This increases the reliability for deployments where the application needs to access resources via its proxy immediately upon its boot.

 Sometimes stale endpoints could make Pilot become unhealthy.
 [We fixed that](https://github.com/istio/istio/issues/25112).